 She previously worked for the Crown Prosecution Service in-house, where she successfully completed pupillage.
 Gemma left the CPS in 2013 to come to the independent bar, where she has continued to prosecute for the CPS, HMRC, DWP.
 Despite her background being prosecution based, since joining 3PB in 2016 she has developed a busy and successful defence practice, with a particular emphasis on representing the most vulnerable in society.

-Gemma is passionate about sport and has successfully built on her academic foundations to develop her practice in this niche area.
+Gemma is passionate about sport and has successfully built on her academic foundations from her LLM to develop her practice in this niche area.

 Add this expertise to your shortlist